aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

 to and appearance of the Meg lineage occurs more rapidly than other lineages (Sanjuan-Pla et al., 2013; Yamamoto et al., 2013).
 However, the mechanisms underlying this process remain elusive.
-To mechanistically dissect this finding, we focused on all cell types derived from the MEP-like lineage.
+To mechanistically dissect this finding, we try to first reveal the timing of the maturation of megakaryocytes and then the underlying regulatory networks.

-| In this tutorial, we will guide you to
+Specifically, in this tutorial, we will guide you through the following five major analyses:

-- learn vector field and manually select fixed points
+- learn vector field of human hematopoiesis and identify fixed points of cell type
-- visualize topography with computed fixed points
-- compute pseudotime (potential)
-- visualize vector field pseudotime of cell types
+- compute and visualize vector field based pseudotime (based on ddhodge algorithm)
+- perform differential geometry analyses to reveal a minimal network of Meg's early appearance

-Import relevant packages
+To begin with, let us first import relevant packages

 .. code:: ipython3